OrtegaSA/cqc-qhe-repo/README.md

 ```
 @article{ortega2024cqc-qhe,
   title={Implementing Semiclassical Szegedy Walks in Classical-Quantum Circuits for Homomorphic Encryption},
-  author={Ortega, S. A. and Fernandez, P. and Martin-Delgado, M. A.},
+  author={Ortega, S. A. and Fernández, P. and Martin-Delgado, M. A.},
   journal={arXiv:2412.01966},
   year={2024},
 }